 - Dry roast the peanuts on medium flame till they get crisp.
 Allow them to cool down completely, and remove the skins.
 Now, coarsely pulse in a mixer for just about a second.
 Do not make a fine powder.
 Keep aside.

 - Now, we will prep the veggies that will go into the fried rice.
 Peel the ginger and chop it very, very finely.
 Peel the garlic cloves and crush them coarsely, using a mortar and pestle.
-Chop the onion, beans (after removing strings) and cabbage finely.
-Peel the carrot and cucumber, and chop into batons.
-Cook the sweet corn for about 2 minutes in boiling water, and transfer to a colander to let all the excess water drain out.
-Slice the capsicum.
+Chop the onion, and cabbage finely.
+Peel the carrot and chop into batons.
+Chop the capsicum and beans into bite-sized pieces.
 Keep the veggies aside.

 - Now, finely chop the coriander.
 Extract the juice from the lemon.
 Keep aside.

 - Heat the oil in a heavy-bottomed pan.
-Add in the onion, ginger, garlic, capsicum, peas, beans, corn, cabbage, carrot and cucumber.
-Add salt and red chilli powder to taste.
+Add in the lemongrass strands, slit green chillies, kaffir lime leaves, onion, ginger, garlic, capsicum, peas, beans, corn, cabbage, carrot and cucumber.
+Add a little salt.
 Stir fry on medium heat till the vegetables are cooked, but not overly so.
 The veggies should retain a little crunch.

-- Add in the cooked rice, soya sauce, Sriracha sauce, crushed peanuts and demerera sugar.
-Mix well, but gently.
+- Turn the flame down to low.
+Add in the cooked rice, soya sauce, Sriracha sauce, salt to taste, crushed peanuts and jaggery powder.
+Mix well.

-- Let everything cook together for about 2 minutes, stirring intermittently.
-Add more salt and/or red chilli powder if needed.
+- Let everything cook together on low flame for about 2 minutes, stirring intermittently.
+Add some red chilli powder if needed.

 - When everything is well integrated together, switch off gas.
 Add in the lemon juice and finely chopped coriander.
 Mix well.
 Serve piping hot.